-As this updated strategic plan goes to press, President-elect Barack Obama is preparing to take office, and the stem cell research community expects a reversal of the Bush administration's restrictive policies on federal funding of human embryonic stem cell research.
+As this updated strategic plan was being drafted, President Barack Obama was expected to reverse the Bush administration's restrictive policies on federal funding of human embryonic stem cell research.
 CIRM welcomes this development and anticipates it will usher in a period of increased opportunities for collaboration and stronger partnerships targeting stem cell biology and medical applications.
-Through its global partnerships, the Agency is well positioned to play a leadership role in this changing national environment, which will help accelerate the development of stem cell-based therapies for patients.
+The elimination of the restiction on using equipment purchased with federal dollars will alone free up many labs for immediate collaborations, even without new dollars.
+Through its first two-plus years of stem cell research funding, the Agency and its grantees are well positioned to play a leadership role in this changing national environment, which will help accelerate the development of stem cell-based therapies for patients.